Open Specification · Early Development

 soul-protocol.md

 The index file.
-It references every other soul file and contains instructions for the LLM: how to interpret each component, when and how to update memory, how to preserve identity across sessions, and the rules for evolving the soul over time.
-This is what makes the system alive — the model doesn't just read the soul, it maintains it.
+References every other soul file and contains instructions for the LLM: how to interpret each component, two operating modes (stateless and agent), a canonical update envelope for auditable file modifications, token-budget compaction, and a seven-level conflict resolution hierarchy.
+The model doesn't just read the soul — it maintains it.

 identity.md